 - Full control over your investments

 Instead of having a fixed retirement payout, a defined contribution pension plan offers a matching contribution up to a certain amount.
 This is nowhere near as valuable as a defined benefit pension plan, but it’s still free money so try to max out your plan.
 In addition, it’s up to you as the employer to select what investments you want.
-You could do well, but if you’re not paying attention to your portfolio, you could be doing yourself harm.
+You could do well, but if you’re not paying attention to your portfolio, you could be doing yourself harm during a bear market.

 With a defined contribution pension plan, your employer will usually match you a certain amount when you make a contribution to a group RRSP plan.
 The contribution might be something along the lines of a 50% match up to a maximum of 10% of your gross income or they’ll give you an 11% match if you contribute 10%.